Iceland in the Eurovision Song Contest 2012: Söngvakeppni Sjónvarpsins 2012

 Söngvakeppni Sjónvarpsins 2012 was the national final format developed by RÚV in order to select Iceland's entry for the Eurovision Song Contest 2012.
 The four shows in the competition took place in Reykjavík: the three semi-finals were held at the RÚV studios and hosted by Brynja Þorgeirsdóttir, and the final took place at the Harpa venue and hosted by Brynja Þorgeirsdóttir and 1997 Icelandic Eurovision entrant Páll Óskar.
 The semi-finals and final were broadcast on RÚV and online at the broadcaster's official website ruv.is.
 The final was also streamed online at the Eurovision Song Contest official website eurovision.tv.

 Format

 Fifteen songs in total competed in Söngvakeppni Sjónvarpsins 2012 where the winner was determined after three semi-finals and a final.
 Five songs competed in each semi-final on 14, 21 and 28 January 2012.
 The top two songs from each semi-final qualified to the final which took place on 11 February 2012.
 A wildcard act was selected by the jury for the final out of the remaining non-qualifying acts from both semi-finals.
 The results of the semi-finals and final were determined by 50/50 public televoting and jury voting.
 All songs were required to be performed in Icelandic during all portions of the competition, however, it will be up to the winning composers to decide the language that will be performed at the Eurovision Song Contest in Baku.

+The jury panel that voted in the semi-finals and final consisted of: